 About Dr. Grahn

-_I am a cognitive neuroscientist who studies music, appointed as an assistant professor in the Brain and Mind Institute and the Department of Psychology at Western University, in London, Ontario.
-Until recently I was at the MRC Cognition and Brain Sciences Unit in Cambridge, England, and an Associate Lecturer in Biological Psychology with the Open University.
+_I am a cognitive neuroscientist who studies music, appointed as an associate professor in the Brain and Mind Institute and the Department of Psychology at Western University, in London, Ontario.
+Before, I was at the MRC Cognition and Brain Sciences Unit in Cambridge, England, and an Associate Lecturer in Biological Psychology with the Open University.
 (And a little tip: Grahn rhymes with "on", not "an").

 Interested in Participating?